 Staying around the clock with a child who's in the PICU for more than a few days can be both physically and emotionally draining.
-Although some hospitals allow parents to spend the night with their child, some do not.
+Although some hospitals let parents spend the night with their child, some do not.
 Often, hospital staff will encourage parents to go home, get a good night's rest, and return to the PICU refreshed in the morning, which can help them be even more of a comfort to their child.

 While some patients are sent home directly from the PICU, many are transferred to a regular floor of the hospital for further, less-intense monitoring and follow-up care.
 Still, discharge from the PICU is a significant milestone on the road to recovery.
 It means that a child no longer needs such an intensive level of monitoring, therapy, and/or nursing care.

 But leaving the PICU might also cause some anxiety.
 It's not unusual for parents of kids who were in the PICU to think, "He was so sick and now he's better.
 But shouldn't he stay here until he's completely back to normal?"
 But the doctors and nurses in the PICU won't transfer kids before they think they're ready and stable, and the team on the hospital's regular floor will have the resources necessary to continue guiding your child's recovery.

 Caring for a critically ill child is always stressful and difficult.
 But understanding the people and things in the PICU can help ease your family's stress — leaving you better able to support your child and plan for when the entire family is home together again.